-- (C) any other secured party that, 14 calendar days before the notification date, held a security interest in the collateral perfected by compliance with other applicable law (Section 15-9-311). - (d) Subsection (b) inapplicable: perishable collateral; recognized market.
+(C) any other secured party that, 14 calendar days before the notification date, notification prescribed by this section (c)(3)(B) if:

-Subsection (b) does not apply if the collateral is perishable or threatens to decline speedily in value or is of a type customarily sold on a recognized market.
+(d) [This section (b) inapplicable: perishable collateral; recognized market.]
+This section (b) does not apply if the collateral is perishable or threatens to decline speedily in value or is of a type customarily sold on a recognized market.

-- (e) Compliance with subsection (c)(3)(B).
-A secured party complies with the requirement for notification prescribed by subsection (c)(3)(B) if: - (1) not later than 20 calendar days or earlier than 30 calendar days before the notification date, the secured party requests, in a commercially reasonable manner, information concerning financing statements indexed under the debtor'=s name in the office indicated in subsection (c)(3)(B); and - (2) before the notification date, the secured party: - (A) did not receive a response to the request for information; or - (B) received a response to the request for information and sent a signed notification of disposition to each secured party or other lienholder named in that response whose financing statement covered the collateral.
+(e) [Compliance with this section (c)(3)(B).]
+A secured party complies with the requirement for

+- (1) not later than 20 calendar days or earlier than 30 calendar days before the notification date, the secured party requests, in a commercially reasonable manner, information concerning financing statements indexed under the debtor's name in the office indicated in this section (c)(3)(B); and - (2) before the notification date, the secured party:

+(A) did not receive a response to the request for information; or

+(B) received a response to the request for information and sent a signed notification of disposition to each secured party or other lienholder named in that response whose financing statement covered the collateral.

-SECTION 15-9-612.
+15-9-612.
 TIMELINESS OF NOTIFICATION BEFORE DISPOSITION OF COLLATERAL.

-- (a) Reasonable time is question of fact.
-Except as otherwise provided in subsection (b), whether a notification is sent within a reasonable time is a question of fact. - (b) Safe harbors for sufficiency of time.
-Unless a specific time for sending a notification of disposition is established by the court, a notification of disposition is sent within a reasonable time before the disposition when it is sent after default and: - (1) in a consumer transaction, 20 calendar days or more before the earliest time of disposition set forth in the notification; or
+(a) [Reasonable time is question of fact.]
+Except as otherwise provided in this section (b), whether a notification is sent within a reasonable time is a question of fact.

+(b) [Safe harbors for sufficiency of time.]
+Unless a specific time for sending a notification of disposition is established by the court, a notification of disposition is sent within a reasonable time before the disposition when it is sent after default and:

+(1) in a consumer transaction, 20 calendar days or more before the earliest time of disposition set forth in the notification; or